vatsa709/PortSniffer_VulnTickler/README.md

 # Port Scanner with Vulnerability Assessment

-This Python script replicates the functionality of the Nmap command `nmap -A -T4 -Pn <ip>` and integrates vulnerability assessment using the National Vulnerability Database (NVD) API.
+This Python script scans and integrates vulnerability assessment using the National Vulnerability Database (NVD) API.
 It identifies open ports, detects operating systems, determines service versions, and checks for known vulnerabilities in the identified services.

 ## Features
 - **Port Scanning**: Identifies open, closed, or filtered TCP and UDP ports.